ammar-hayder/CodeIgniter/README.md

 CodeIgniter
 ===========

-An application in codeigniter framework
+An application in codeigniter framework.

-For installation the Application
+For installation the Application.

-1-Import the codeigniter.sql file into database
+1-Import the codeigniter.sql file into database.

-2-Copy all the file in your working directory
+2-Copy all the file in your working directory.

 Direction-